zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/testnet-2.0/testnet-2.0-launch.md

         11.3.
 Check the node gets new blocks: `dcld status`.
 Make sure that `result.sync_info.latest_block_height` is increasing over the time (once in about 5 sec).

         11.4.
-Make sure the VN participates in consensus: `dcld query tendermint-validator-set` must contain the VN.
+Make sure the VN participates in consensus: `dcld query tendermint-validator-set` must contain the VN's address.

     12. **[Optional] Add Trustee account**